-Big Issue founder Lord John Bird has urged politicians to deal with the “laws of unintended consequences” at the second reading of his Future Generations Bill in the House of Lords.
+Big Issue founder Lord John Bird has urged politicians to deal with the “laws of unintended consequences” at the first reading of his Future Generations Bill in the House of Lords.

 Today peers got their first chance to debate the draft legislation, which aims to create a law that will require politicians to take into account the long-term impact of their decisions.

 Crossbench peer Lord Bird kicked off today’s second reading by addressing the House of Lords, highlighting how historical laws are having a detrimental impact on the UK’s most vulnerable today.

 He said: “As I came into the House of Lords today, I saw over in the corner of the station many people – 10 or 12 of them – who are destitute.
 If you are to analyse the reasons why, you will find that at some time, some law removed their wellbeing, reduced their ability to function in society and in fact ended up as a result of the laws of unintended consequences.

 “I’m of the opinion that every side of the house – left, centre and right – through laws of unintended consequences created bills, created acts that have added to many of the problems that we now face.

 “Why do I want a commissioner and a bill that looks at the laws of unintended consequences?
 That looks at the wellbeing of future generations?
 That looks at the wellbeing of people yet to be born?
 That prevents people becoming a Big Issue vendor or from sleeping in the streets?
 Because we don’t have a very sustainable situation.”

 If passed into law, the bill would require the creation of a UK-wide Future Generations Commissioner to scrutinise decisions and policies to ensure that their future impact are taken into consideration, inspired by the existing Welsh act.
 In addition, the legislation will require a joint-parliamentary committee to be set up on future generations.

 Lord Bird said that the bill will encourage a new way of thinking that is “more grown up” than the decision-making we see today in Westminster.